yannklein/stimulusjs-snippets/README.md

 ```

-- `swh`: StimulusJS Initialization for for Ruby on Rails with hotwire
+- `sih`: StimulusJS Initialization for for Ruby on Rails with hotwire

 Generates: